The list of spring flowering shrubs continues . . .

 Loropetalum chinense, Chinese fringe flower, Zones 7-9.

 Loropetalums have exploded in popularity lately and seem to have become the darlings of landscapers, one sees them everywhere in the Southeast.
-They bloom early from late winter into April in mostly screaming pink or fucshia ribbony flowers (there are also white ones) that completely cover the evergreen foliage.
-There are green and purple-leaved types that are neat and tidy when out of bloom.
+They bloom early from late winter into April in mostly screaming pink, fuchsia or plum ribbony flowers (there are also white ones) that completely cover the evergreen foliage.
+There are green and purple-leaved types that are neat and tidy when out of bloom, and many different cultivars in various sizes from dwarf like 'Snow Muffin' to nearly tree size like 'Zhuzhou Fuchsia'.
 Great for foundations or hedges, but like forsythia they have a better appearance when allowed their natural shape and not stiffly pruned.

 Nandina domestica, nandina or heavenly bamboo, Zones 6-9.
 This shrub is appreciated more for the pendulous clusters of red berries in the fall and winter that for the flowers, but the airy white flower clusters foretell the show to come.